-Growing plants can be complicated enough, but some technical terms can make growing plants even more confusing.
+Growing plants can be complicated enough, but technical terms can make growing plants even more confusing.
 The terms hybrid seeds and non-hybrid seeds are two of these terms.
-These terms are especially confusing due to a rather heated political debate that is occurring around these terms.
+These terms are especially confusing due to a rather heated political debate occurring around these terms.
 Read on to learn more about what are hybrid seeds and non-hybrid seeds.

 What are Hybrid Seeds?